Gr0ki/array3/README.md

 This is a training console project.

-Here main.py is a main file of a project, where all the modules (TK_1.py - TK-5.py) was included The functions  to process a list in a different ways was taken from included modules.
+Here main.py is a main file of a project, where all the modules (TK_1.py - TK-5.py) was included.
+The functions  to process a list in a different ways was taken from included modules.

 Then results were printed in a table, which was created by using "prettyttable" library.